cococry/ragnar/README.md

 For the best experience, i suggest to use a X compositer like picom.
 I am using [picom pijulius](https://github.com/pijulius/picom) because i think it has very clean animation support.
 You can find my picom config [here](https://github.com/cococry/dotfiles/blob/main/picom/picom.conf)

-This project is in early stage and not finished.
-So if you find bugs or have any problems, feel free to [submit an issue](https://github.com/cococry/Ragnar/issues).
+If you find bugs or have any problems with Ragnar, feel free to [submit an issue](https://github.com/cococry/Ragnar/issues).

 ## Inspiration